 For centuries deer hunters have met in the lodge after the hunt to discuss strategies, what worked and what didn’t.
 This is because the wise hunter never stops learning.
 In fact, it’s your greatest advantage.
 We figure out new things about deer hunting all the time.
 Sometimes this is scientific, something about deer biology.
 Sometimes it’s just expert hunters passing on what they’ve noticed over the years.

-If you’re a beginner out for your first deer, these tips can help you get off to a productive start without a frustrating hunting season of trial and error.
-If you’re a veteran hunter, take a look and see if there’s something you’d never thought of before.
+If you’re a beginner out for your first deer, these tips can help you get off to a productive start without a frustrating hunting deer season of trial and error and ultimately have a successful deer hunt.
+If you’re a veteran deer hunter, take a look and see if there’s something you’d never thought of before.
 You never know what little change could bring in your next great trophy buck.

 Get rid of your smell

 You may think you finally tackled your body odor problem, but a deer can still smell you.
 It’s not enough to shower and wash your hunting gear.
-You need to use specific odor neutral soaps and detergent designed for hunting.
+Since deer rely heavily on scent, you need to use specific odor neutral soaps and detergent designed for hunting whitetail deer.
 You can even keep your gear in a chest filled with leaves and pine needles to really mask the smell.
 Use a cover up deer scent as well, and bring it with you to the woods so you can continue to apply it throughout your hunt.